 Underwriters or agents may offer and sell the Debt Securities at a fixed price or prices, which may be changed, or from time to time at market prices prevailing at the time of sale, at prices related to such prevailing market prices or at negotiated prices.
 Occidental also may offer and sell the Debt Securities in exchange for one or more of its outstanding issues of debt securities.
-In connection with the sale of Debt Securities, underwriters or agents may be deemed to have received compensation from Occidental in the form of underwriting discounts or commissions and also may receive commissions from purchasers of Debt Securities to or through dealers, and such dealers may receive compensation in the form of discounts, concessions or commissions from the underwriters and/or commissions (which may be changed from time to time) from the purchasers of Debt Securities for whom they may act as agent.
+In connection with the sale of Debt Securities, underwriters or agents may be deemed to have received compensation from Occidental in the form of underwriting discounts or commissions and also may receive commissions from purchasers of Debt Securities for whom they may act as agent.
+Underwriters may sell Debt Securities to or through dealers, and such dealers may receive compensation in the form of discounts, concessions or commissions from the underwriters and/or commissions (which may be changed from time to time) from the purchasers of Debt Securities for whom they may act as agent.